Whether to pay off the mortgage early is one of the most controversial topics in the personal finance community.

 The extra payment also reminded us that hard work will pay off.
-That $15,000 didn’t just pop into our bank account one day and sat there waiting to get spent.
+That $15,000 didn’t just pop up in our bank account one day and sat there waiting to get spent.

-It was days of cooking at home, eating dinner leftovers for lunch, hunting for grocery deals, using hand-me-down clothes, and shopping at yard sales for what we needed.
+It was days of cooking at home, eating dinner leftovers for lunch, hunting for grocery deals, using hand-me-down clothes, shopping at yard sales, and picking things up from the curbside for what we needed.

 It was days of trying to do a good job at work to deserve that annual bonus.
 And it was days of saving up our money relentlessly even if it’s $0.25 for a better financial future for our family.

 After getting such great gratification out of that extra payment, we decided that we will try to put $2,000-$3,000 extra towards the mortgage every month while increasing our emergency fund to six months of expenses again.